eraofchaos/eraofchaos.github.io/units/Black Dragon.md

  **Unit Soul:** [ Black Dragon](/Items/unt_126/)

  **Unit description:** Dragon's Breath: Attacks enemies within a large range and \"Burns\" them

+ **Unit second description :** The occupier of the top of the hierarchy.
+No spells can hurt him

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.